Language Servers

 Installation instructions can be found on the projects README ↗.

-On macOS installation can also be done via brew install jdtls
+On macOS installation can also be done via brew install jdtls.

 On debian based distros try a fantastic install script made by eruizc-dev ↗: jdtls-launcher ↗.